Ash914027/stock-predicition-ai-app/README.md

 ![GitHub repo](https://img.shields.io/badge/GitHub-Ash914027/stock--predicition--ai--app-blue)

 This GitHub repository is for a **stock prediction AI application**.
-The project aims to create an application that can predict stock prices using artificial intelligence techniques.
+The project aims to create an application that can predict stock prices using artificial intelligence techniques..

 ### 🎯 Main Function Points
 - Develop an AI-based application to predict stock prices